-The operation, which started on Jan 8, focuses on stemming fake advertisements, the manufacturing and selling of counterfeits, and other illegal and deceiving actions that disrupt market order.
+The operation, which started on January 8, focuses on stemming fake advertisements, the manufacturing and selling of counterfeits, and other illegal and deceptive actions that disrupt market order.

-Spearheaded by the State Administration for Market Regulation (SAMR), the cross-department operation also involved 12 other government units, including the National Health Commission, the Ministry of Commerce, the Ministry of Culture and Tourism, and the Ministry of Public Security etc.
+Spearheaded by the State Administration for Market Regulation (SAMR), the cross-department operation also involves 12 other government units, including the National Health Commission, the Ministry of Commerce, the Ministry of Culture and Tourism, and the Ministry of Public Security.

 To understand the scope and extent of the operation, NutraIngredients-Asia recently interviewed industry players to find out more.

 Some industry players, such as the US-China Health Products Association, have described the operation as a “very strict and serious” exercise, and that “almost all” health food companies were warned by the local government to conduct their businesses “in the right way”.